jenkinsci/pipeline-as-yaml-plugin/README.md

-Pipeline As Yaml Plugin for Jenkins (Incubated)
+Pipeline As Yaml Plugin for Jenkins (Incubating)
 =======================

 This plugin enables defining Jenkins Pipelines in YAML Format for Pipeline and MultiBranch Pipeline Jobs.